Host to the 9th Pan African Congress will be –

 Call for meeting

 We, the representatives of the global Pan African family, who supports the African Union and the proposal framework of the FAU Response to the 2015 United Nations Universal Periodic Review of the USA, will gather in Cincinnati, Ohio, in the United States of America from December 27th through December 30th 2016 and online video conference, telephonic conference calls and collaborative online documents to review progress made thus far since the 8th Pan African Congress in 2015 and to take stock of the continual challenges confronting African persons of African descent globally.
-This meeting represents the first planning session of the 9th Pan African Congress that is to be held September 2017 in Washington DC.
+This meeting on June 19th would represent the first formal planning session of the 9th Pan African Congress that is to be held September 2017 in Washington DC. before and during the 47th Congressional Black Legislative Annual Legislative Conference that will take place September 20 to 24, 2017

-The 9th Pan African Congress to be held June 19th 2017 shall have the following Committees:
+The 9th Pan African Congress planning sessions to be held starting June 19th 2017 shall have the following Committees:

 (1) Peace and Security;